Quick Answer: When To Take Your Pet Rabbit to the Vet

 This might also be due to hypoadrenocorticism, kidney problems, or calcified stones.
 The symptoms of this condition include difficulty urinating and increased frequency.

-The veterinarian will try to diagnose the condition by looking at urine samples, doing blood work or X-rays.
-Treatment such as antibiotics, entering a rabbit’s bladder with a tube, and surgery is often needed to treat the condition.
+The veterinarian will try to diagnose the condition by looking at urine samples and doing blood work or X-rays.
+Treatment such as antibiotics, entering a rabbit’s bladder with a tube, and surgery are often needed to treat the condition.

 This illness is caused by the myxoma virus, which can be spread from wild rabbits to other animals through bites and contact with infected mosquitoes.
 The incubation period for this disease generally ranges between 1-3 days, where signs include purulent (pus) conjunctivitis as well as lethargy in an animal’s behavior.

 Subcutaneous swelling may extend around these areas of the body: eyes, ears, and genital region.
 Treatment involves supportive care such as fluids via syringes or feeding tubes that are inserted into their stomachs; anti-inflammatory drugs like dexamethasone tablets help reduce inflammation on swollen joints while pain relievers provide relief for the pain.

 It is highly recommended to get your rabbit vaccinated against Myxomatosis, especially if they are going to be outside, or near any potentially infected mosquitoes.

 Rabbits can be great pets for indoor households, but it’s important to know when you should take them to the vet.
 If your rabbit is exhibiting any of these symptoms such as a wry neck, poisoning, abscesses, myxomatosis, and urolithiasis then they need immediate veterinary care!